u-wave/u-wave-core/README.md

 The server on its own only provides an HTTP API, so you must also run the web client to actually use it.

-üWave requires MongoDB and Redis databases.
+üWave requires a Redis database.

 ## Usage